 We follow a relative value strategy that combines analysis of tenant credit quality with our real estate expertise, supported by our large pool of fixed income and real estate resources.
-This provides investors with long-term, liability-matching cashflows, whilst benefitting from the security of owning real estate assets that have the potential for capital growth.
+This provides investors with the potential for long-term, liability-matching cashflows, whilst benefitting from the security of owning real estate assets that have the potential for capital growth.

 - Anticipated medium to long-term total gross return of 4% above UK inflation